 5.2 Naming Facilities

-5.2.2 A gift for naming a facility should equal at least one-third of the total project cost or the portion of the total project cost that must be raised from the private sector.
+5.2.2 A gift for naming a facility should equal at least one-third of the total project cost or the portion of the total project cost that must be raised from private philanthropy.
 Donors also may provide at least one-third of the total replacement cost of an existing facility not scheduled for renovation.
 In these cases, an endowment for the facility will be established with at least 75 percent of the value of the gift.

-5.2.4 When a facility to be named is closely related to a school or department, representative members of its faculty, staff and students shall be consulted prior to the Committee’s submittal of a naming recommendation to the Chancellor and Board of Trustees.
+5.2.4 When a facility to be named is closely related to a school or department, representative members of its faculty, staff and students shall be consulted prior to submittal of a naming recommendation to the Chancellor and Board of Trustees.

 5.3 Naming Programs

-5.3.4 Be substantial and significant, even transformative in nature, enabling the unit to improve its competitiveness or distinction, or perhaps establish a new program within its existing framework.
-The program's faculty, staff and students will be consulted prior to the Committee’s submittal of a naming recommendation to the Chancellor and Board of Trustees.
-The North Carolina Central University Foundation will manage these funds.
+5.3.2 A gift for naming a program should be substantial and significant, even transformative in nature, enabling the unit to improve its competitiveness or distinction, or establish a new program within its existing framework.
+The program's faculty, staff and/or students may be consulted prior to submittal of a naming recommendation to the Chancellor and Board of Trustees.
+The Foundation will manage these funds.

-6.2 Pledges to be paid over a period of time, typically up to five years, are accept- able for current naming of facilities and programs when at least 50 percent of the pledged amount has been received and a signed pledge payment agreement for the remainder is also in hand.
-If the pledged donation is to name new construction, renovation or other projects with cash-flow considerations, the timing of the pledge payments should be such that sufficient current dollars are available to cover project costs.
+6.2 Pledges shall be paid over a multi-year period of time (not to exceed five years).
+To further the naming action, at least 50 percent of the pledged amount must be received.
+If the pledge is to name a new facility or program with cash-flow considerations, the timing of the pledge payments should be such that sufficient current dollars are available to cover project costs.

 6.3 Irrevocable planned gifts may be used for the naming of facilities and programs if current cash flow considerations are not an issue.
-Irrevocable planned gifts will be credited at their present value and particular emphasis will be given to the predictability of the long-term value of the irrevocable deferred gift.
+Irrevocable planned gifts will be credited at their present value, and particular emphasis will be given to the predictability of the long-term value of the irrevocable deferred gift.

 7. Duration and Modification of the Naming

-7.1 The honoree’s name shall remain as long as the facility is in use or the program remains active for the same purpose.
+7.1.1 The honoree’s name shall remain as long as the facility is in use or the program remains active for the same purpose.
 Upon demolition, replacement, substantial renovation, or change of the purpose of a named facility or the ending of a program, the University may deem that the naming period has concluded.

-7.1.2 The University may, but is not required to, provide for the appropriate perpetuation of the previous name.
+7.1.3 The University may, but is not required to, provide for the appropriate perpetuation of the previous name.
 Perpetuation of the original name in an equivalent naming is not required.
 Appropriate perpetuation of a previous name may include, for instance, a plaque in or adjacent to a new and renovated facility.

-7.6 In certain circumstances, the University reserves the right, on reasonable grounds, to revoke and terminate its obligations regarding a naming, with no financial responsibility for returning any received contributions to the benefactor.
+7.6.1 In certain circumstances, the University reserves the right, on reasonable grounds, to revoke and terminate its obligations regarding a naming, with no financial responsibility for returning any received contributions to the benefactor.
 These actions may apply to an approved naming that has not yet been acted upon or to a conferred naming.
 Circumstances that may give rise to such an action include the following:

-7.6.1 If the benefactor’s or honoree's reputation changes substantially so that the continued use of that name may compromise public trust, dishonor the University's standards, or otherwise be contrary to the best interests of the University, the naming may be revoked.
+18.104.22.168 If the donor's or honoree's reputation changes substantially so that the continued use of that name may compromise public trust, dishonor the University's standards, or otherwise be contrary to the best interests of the University, the naming may be revoked.
 However, caution must be taken when, with the passage of time, the standards and achievements deemed to justify a naming action may change and observers of a later age may deem those who conferred a naming honor at an earlier age to have erred.
 Namings should not be altered simply because later observers would have made different judgments.

-7.6.3 If a planned gift upon which the naming was bestowed does not result in the value agreed upon, the naming may be revoked.
+126.96.36.199 If a planned gift upon which the naming was bestowed does not result in the value agreed upon, the naming may be revoked.